antonkoetzler/DataStructuresCpp/README.md

 # DataStructures ~ Various Data Structures in C++
-Header files for the data structures you see below.
+Some data structures that I felt like implementing myself.
+Every data structure is a simple header file.
 There will be a sample for each data structure in it's respective directory.

 - Singly linked list
 - Doubly linked list